 Bug reporting is no different than any other aspect of any other relationship with Apple — it exists to serve Apple's best interests.
 Bugs hurt the experience of Apple's customers — which are also your customers — and it's in Apple's best interests to have you find and report as many bugs as possible so that the most critical ones can be fixed.

 That last part is important to keep in mind.
 Apple's engineering load has scaled significantly over the last few years.
-There are now four platforms shipping, over a billion devices on the market, and over two million apps in the App Store.
+There are now five (five!) platforms shipping, over a billion devices on the market, and over two million apps in the App Store.

-This week, Apple released betas for iOS 12, macOS Mojave, watchOS 5, and tvOS 12.
+This week, Apple released betas for iOS 13, iPadOS 13, macOS Catalina, watchOS 6, and tvOS 13.
 That means a lot of new bugs for a lot of your customers.
 That's an incredible number of fixes that need to be screened and prioritized and, yes, fixed.

 Early and often